-Hebrews 9:27 says that it is appointed unto men once to die but after this the judgement – does this mean once believers die, they are judged for their works?
-If so, the judgement occurs at a different time for each believer.
+Hebrews 9:27 says that it is appointed unto men once to die but after this the judgment – does this mean once believers die, they are judged for their works?
+If so, the judgment occurs at a different time for each believer.
 For some reason, I thought it happened at the rapture.
 Am I correct?

 Here’s Hebrews 9:27.